 Fitz Thomas was an unrepentant prisoner, arguing that his rebellion was a just one due to the tyrannical nature of English rule, and stressing that although many English settlers had been killed in October 1598, he had tried to prevent this and had conveyed some English refugees to the safety of the nearest town.
 At first he refused to divulge any valuable information but then revealed (possibly under torture) that Florence MacCarthy had been in constant communication with him and had given assurances of his support in the event of a Spanish landing in Munster.
 This information led to MacCarthy's immediate arrest.
 By 22 June fitz Thomas had been tried, convicted of treason, and sentenced to death at the assize court in Cork city.
 However, Carew advised against his immediate execution, noting that while fitz Thomas remained alive, his supporters and family would be reluctant to oppose the crown for fear he would come to harm; if he was executed they would simply proclaim his brother John as earl of Desmond and continue in their rebellion.

 In August 1601 fitz Thomas was shipped to London, and was imprisoned in the Tower of London on 26 August.
 By the close of that year the chief royal minister in London, Sir Robert Cecil, was (in his own words) itching to order this execution, but the death sentence was never carried out, possibly because fitz Thomas's claims to have shown compassion towards English refugees in autumn 1598 were corroborated.
 In practice this proved a crueller form of punishment, as his mind broke under the strain of long-term confinement.
-By late 1602 the crown had to appoint someone to watch over him to prevent him from harming himself in his lunacy.
+By late 1602 the crown had to appoint someone to watch over him to prevent him from harming himself.
 During his final years he was tended by his sister Katherine, who beggared herself in doing so.
 He died in the Tower on 28 April 1607 and may have been buried in St Peter's chapel there.

 He married (1585) Margaret, daughter of John, 3rd Baron Power, and his wife Eleanor Fitzgerald; later he married Ellen, daughter of Piers Butler and widow of Maurice Fitzgibbon.
 He had no surviving children.